 The Simplest Way To Cook Trout (or Salmon)

-At this time of year the fishermen (and women) here often give me fish, and very thoughtfully they usually gut it first.
+At this time of year the fishermen (and women) on our stretch of river here often give me fish, and very thoughtfully they usually gut it first.

 What to do with it?